CambioML/any-parser/README.md

 ## :seedling: Set up your AnyParser API key

 AnyParser is still in private beta.
-If you are interested in testing our document models, please reach out at info@cambioml.com for a FREE API key.
+If you are interested in testing our document models, please reach out at info@cambioml.com for a FREE testing API key.

 To set up your API key `CAMBIO_API_KEY`, you will need to :